Incurring of Certain Debts

 - The debt was incurred without your express or implied authority or consent.

 - At the time when the debt was incurred, you did not have a reason to expect the company would not be able to pay all its debts.

 Questions in cases like this

 - Did you have any reason to think the company could not pay the debt or other debts?

 Court that deals with this charge

-This charge would likely be heard in the Magistrates’ Court.
+The charge of Incurring of Certain Debts (s592 of the Corporations Act 2001) would likely be heard in the Magistrates’ Court.